ChrisDuffley/stationPlaylist/readme.md

 * Q: Studio status information such as whether a track is playing, microphone is on and others (supports speak on demand).
 * Cart keys (F1, Control+1, for example): Play assigned carts from anywhere.
 * H: Layer help.

+From inside Studio, SPL Controller layer command will invoke SPL Assistant layer by default.

 ## Track and microphone alarms